-- Architectural designs for the new primary school were completed.
-The design incorporates future climate and disaster considerations, and the school will be built to withstand severe storms and double as an evacuation centre.
+- Construction of Niue’s new primary school was completed in November 2015.
+The design incorporates future climate and disaster considerations, and the school is being built to withstand severe storms and will double as an evacuation centre.

-- A total of approximately $4.2 million has been committed to the design and construction of the school.
+- Over $4.2 million was committed to the design and construction of the school.
 The management and oversight of the construction stage has been delegated to New Zealand.

 - This was the first step in Australia’s strategy to transition towards a long-term delegated cooperation arrangement with New Zealand to support the education sector, signed in June 2014.